 WILL.
-B. RODMAN, GEO.
+B. RODMAN.
+GEO.
 W. GAHAGAN.

-We clip the following from the New York Journal of Commerce.
-The author is not unknown to us, nor the fact that he is, as he states "thoroughly conversant with the whole subjects of North Carolina State finances."
-The statements, made by him are facts, and we challenge contradiction.
-The ability and disposition of North Carolina to pay the interest on her public debt has been shown by the unanimous vote of her Convention, and will form a part of her Constitution, the financial provisions of which
+We clip the following from the New York facts, and we challenge contradiction.
+The ability and disposition of North Carolina to pay the interest on her public debt has been shown by the unanimous vote of her Convention, and will form a part of her Con-

 The Debt of North Carolina.
-To the Editors of the Journal of Commerce:

-The writer has noticed with not a little surprise several recent articles in the public press reflecting unjustly, as he conceives, upon the credit of the State of North Caro-
+To the Editors of the Journal of Commerce: The writer has noticed with not a little surprise several recent articles in the public press reflecting unjustly, as he conceives, upon the credit of the State of North Caro-

 Prominent among these is a communication published in the Journal of Commerce a few days since, and signed "Constant Reader," in which the impression is given that the debt of the State amounts to the large sum of \$27,300,000.
-Another article ing men must see that a prudent regard for the of a similar character is published in the Raleigh Sentinel, and telegraphed to the Associated Press, which makes the debt of the year to be \$2,600,000.
+Another article of a similar character is published in the Raleigh Sentinel, and telegraphed to the Associated Press, which makes the debt of the State to be \$19,466,500, but figures out the year to be \$2,600,000.

-Now the writer of the present article wishes to premise that he has no interest whatever in North Carolina bonds or North Caroindifference whether her securities and credit rise or fall.
+Now the writer of the present article wish cs to premise that he has no interest whatever in North Carolina bonds or North Carolina credit, and personally it is a matter of, indifference whether her securities and credit rise or fall.
 He is, however, thoroughly conversant with the whole subject of North Carolina State finances, and he deems it but due to the public to correct some of the erroneous impressions which these articles are calculated to produce.

 Now what is the public debt of the State of North Carolina?
-The public Treasurer on 29th of January states the debt, including outstanding and unpaid interest, to be \$15,238,070.
+The public Treasurer on 29th of January states the debt, including outstanding and unpaid interest, to be